griffithlab/pmbio.org/_posts/0005-02-02-Germline_SnvIndel_FilteringAnnotationReview.md

 NOTE: There are a number of MIXED type variants (multi-allelic with both SNP and INDEL alleles) that are currently dropped by the above workflow (selecting for only SNPs and INDELs).
 In the future we could consider converting these with gatk LeftAlignAndTrimVariants --split-multi-allelics.

-### Perform VQSR filtering of Exome variants that were joint called with 1KG exomes
+### Perform VQSR-filtering of Exome variants that were joint called with 1KG exomes

 When using VQSR filtering on exome data, there will be a smaller number of variants per sample compared to WGS.
 These are typically insufficient to build a robust recalibration model.
 If running on only a few samples, GATK recommends that you analyze samples jointly in cohorts of at least 30 samples.
 If necessary, add exomes from 1000G Project or comparable.
 Ideally, these should be processed with similar technical generation (technology, capture, read length, depth).